RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 keyboard to do something different.
 More importantly, that philosophy of customization is embedded in the Emacs community.

-* * *

-To some degree the seemingly simple choice of learning to type in Dvorak was a very important decision for my life as a programmer.
-It cut off certain possibilities like learning to use Vim, and presents certain challenges for pair programming.
-Particularly in the quick back-and-forth style where two people use the same computer.
+The seemingly simple choice of learning to type in Dvorak turned out to be a key decision in my life as a programmer.
+It cut off certain possibilities like learning to use Vim, and presents certain challenges for pair programming, particularly in the quick back-and-forth style where two people use the same computer.
 I have also found that using Emacs appears to be the less common of the two, and this is also limiting and isolating to some degree.

-On the other hand, I *like* using Emacs and typing in Dvorak feels good to my fingers.
+Here's the thing though, I *like* using Emacs; and typing in Dvorak feels good to my fingers.
 So I'm a little bit stuck.
 I want to be agreeable and able to collaborate and pair program with others easily.
 But I also really like the tools that I use.
 They fit me.
-I fit them.
 So what do I do?

 One possibility is to use more tools to overcome some of my